Health

 • Safety flares used to signal danger to the public

-• The open burn season is from October 1 thru May 1.
+• The open burn season runs from October 1 to May 1.

-• There must be a minimum of 3 inches of snow cover around piles
+• There must be at least 3 inches of snow around the burn piles.

-• Open Burning is not allowed when a “Red Flag Day” or “Air Quality Action Day” for ozone and/or fine particulates is in effect.
-See air quality advisory information below.
+• Burning is not allowed on "Red Flag Days" or "Air Quality Action Days" for ozone or fine particulates.
+Check air quality advisories for updates.

 • Burning in barrels is not allowed.

-• Open burn permits are not valid during periods of publicly announced air pollution emergencies or alerts in the area of the proposed burn.
+• Open burn permits are not valid during air pollution emergencies or alerts in the area of your burn.

-• Open Burning permits may be issued for broadcast burn areas that are no larger than 10 acres of grass only and 5 acres of other vegetation.
+• Open burn permits can only be issued for areas up to 10 acres of grass or 5 acres of other vegetation for broadcast burning.

 • Household garbage